 I have taught a range of courses that cross-cut my research interests in religiously-inspired aid, global Christianities, healing and medicine, waste economies, and the ethics and politics of care.

 Ethnographic Research Methods

 I also have designed and led a significant number of courses focusing on the anthropology of religion.

 Anthropological Approaches to Science and Religion

 Religion and Social Change in Contemporary Africa

-These courses highlight important themes in the social scientific study of religion through intensive units on religious diversity, citizenship, and the state; empire and colonialism; biomedicine and religious healing; gender relations; and advanced capitalism and moral economies.
+These courses highlight important themes in the social scientific study of religion through intensive units on religious diversity, citizenship, and the state; empire and colonialism; biomedicine and religious healing; gender relations; and global capitalism and moral economies.

 Outside of the classroom, I have supervised successful independent research projects, including work on over ten thesis committees.